-Over 45 million Americans suffer from allergies and 24 million deal with asthma.
-So this month, we want to help you stop the sneezes for FREE.
-Call Service Experts Heating & Air Conditioning today to get a NO-CHARGE home air quality and comfort analysis at 318-588-8163 or schedule your appointment online
+Over 45 million Americans live with allergies and 24 million deal with asthma.
+So this month, we're calling out sneezes so you can call in the Experts, for FREE.
+Call Service Experts Heating & Air Conditioning right now to get a NO-CHARGE home air quality and comfort analysis at 318-588-8163 or schedule your appointment online

 Learn more about how you can help relieve allergy symptoms inside your home at StopTheSneezes.com.
-Here are some more recommendations from Service Experts Heating & Air Conditioning:
+Here are some additional recommendations from Service Experts Heating & Air Conditioning:

-Hospitals use HEPA (High Efficiency Particular Air) filtration systems and, depending on your family’s immune systems, you may want to invest in one of these high-efficiency filters, too.
-Even if you consider your allergies to be pretty mild, people are often surprised by the nearly immediate change in how they feel after switching to a high-efficiency air filtration system.
+Depending on the immune system levels in your home, you may want to invest in a HEPA (High Efficiency Particular Air) filtration system, which is high-efficiency and used by many hospitals.
+Even if you think your allergies are pretty minimal, people are often shocked by the nearly instant change in how they feel after moving to a high-efficiency air filtration system.

-If you still aren’t confident that such a high-performing air filtration system is a perfect fit for your home, there are a multitude of options to choose from when it comes to improving your indoor air quality.
-Below are several options of air filters and cleaners that you can choose for your home’s health.
+If you still aren’t confident that such a high-performing air filtration system is a perfect fit for your home, there are a multitude of options to choose from when it comes to bettering your home’s air quality.
+Below are several options of air filters and cleaners that you can choose for your home’s air quality.

 Germicidal UV Light Systems

-Germicidal UV Light System is quite the mouthful to say germ killer.
-These products help exterminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
-According to a review, one in five people who experienced allergies was also exposed to fungi and bacteria in their duct systems.
-Buying a UV light system helps to destroy these allergens and keep your indoor air healthy.
+Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
+These UV lights help destroy germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
+According to a review, 1/5th of people who experienced allergies was also exposed to fungi and bacteria in their duct systems.
+Installing a UV light system helps to destroy these allergens and keep your indoor air healthy.

 Humidify or Dehumidify